madgen/madgen.github.io/posts/2019-09-14-Verifying-the-Leftist-and-Heap-Properties-of-a-Leftist-Heap.markdown

    Right yLEQx -> Right (Double yLEQx)
 ```

-We are now almost done with `lemConnexity`.
-Earlier we postulated `lemZLEQAll`
+We are now almost done with `lemConnexity`{.haskell}.
+Earlier we postulated
-for the base cases, we still need to prove that.
-That is proven by induction
+`lemZLEQAll`{.haskell}, so we still need to prove that.
+It is another induction
-over the natural numbers.
+over naturals.

 ```haskell
 lemZLEQAll :: SNat n -> 'Z <= n